la2050/archive/_projects/2014/los-angeles-youth-poet-laureate-program.md

     - South Bay
     - Westside
-  Does your project impact Los Angeles County?: 'No'
+  Does your project impact Los Angeles County?: 'No' How will your project impact the LA2050 “Play” metrics?:
+    - Access to open space and park facilities
+    - Number of children enrolled in afterschool programs
+    - Number of parks with intergenerational play opportunities (Dream Metric)
+    - Number (and quality) of informal spaces for play (Dream Metric)
   impact_metrics: >-
     Our program situates young people in poetry and performance in spaces that attract diverse audiences and services.
 We provide free after school